-I study families and intimate relationships, everyday life, homes and design, inequalities, education, community-based projects, Scandinavian life, and popular culture.
+I study families and intimate relationships, everyday life, homes and design, inequalities, education, community-based projects, childhood and parenthood, gender, and popular culture.
 At every stage of my research, I involve undergraduate students from Whitman College.

 My sociological research includes interdisciplinary theoretical and empirical nods to culture and material culture studies, media studies, social psychology, technology research, geography, design and architecture research, applied sociology, and consumption studies.

 Besides my books, here are a few representative shorter peer-reviewed publications:

 Janning, Michelle, Alissa Cordner, Zidane Galant-LaPorte, and Lucy Rosenberg.
 2021.
 “Is the Pandemic Personal or Political?
 The Influence off Demographics and Risk Proximity on Attitudes toward COVID-19 Policy in Washington State.”
 Socius: Sociological Research for a Dynamic World 7.

 McConnell, Eileen Diaz, Neal Christopherson, and Michelle Janning.
 Forthcoming.
 “We’ve Come a Long Way, But We Could be Doing Better: Gendered Commentary in U.S. Media Coverage of the 1999 and 2019 Women’s World Cup.”
 Submitted to Sociology of Sport Journal.